-1. Beyond the Enlightenment heritage.
-The recognition that the project of the Enlightenment, with its firm belief in the liberating and world-innovating force of specialised reason, has been shattered in the wars and genocide of the North Atlantic region in the twentieth century.
-These violent conflicts have further intensified, for a considerable part of the world population, a crisis of meaning already brought about by secularisation, urbanisation, and scientific and technological advancement; from this crisis, time-honoured local and foreign wisdom may offer relief in a new bid for survival through spirituality (cf. Waaijmans 2002, pp. 335f).
+The recognition that the project of the Enlightenment, with its firm belief in the liberating and world-innovating force of specialized reason, has been shattered in the wars and genocide of the North-Atlantic region in the twentieth century.
+These violent conflicts have further intensified, for a considerable part of the world population, a crisis of meaning already brought about by secularization, urbanization, and scientific and technological advancement; from this crisis, time-honoured local and foreign wisdom may offer relief in a new bid for survival through spirituality (WAAIJMANS 2002, p.
+335f).